United States Regiments & Batteries > Michigan

 Poplar Springs Church, Peeble’s Farm

-Colonel Welch was killed leading a charge over the enemy’s breastworks.
+Colonel Welch was killed, shot twice in the head, leading a successful charge over the enemy’s breastworks.
 Nine other men were killed and 42 were wounded.
-Major Partidge took over the regiment despite having been wounded three times.
+Major Benjamin F. Partidge took over the regiment despite having been wounded three times.

 1865